Our inspection assessed how good Thames Valley Police is in ten areas of policing. We make graded judgments in nine of these ten as follows:

 All forces are subject to a VSA within our PEEL inspection programme.
 In every other inspection forces will be assessed on their crime recording and given a separate grade.

-You can see what we found in the ‘Providing a service to victims of crime’ chapter of this report.
+You can see what we found in the ‘Providing a service to victims of crime’ section of this report.

 Engaging with and treating the public with fairness and respect